Do you ever have trouble figuring out how to organize a small entry closet? If you’re like me, the answer is a resounding YES!

 Let’s start by talking about the types of organizations you can have in entryway closets.

 There are a variety of problems that can happen when you’ve got an entryway closet – especially a smaller one.
 Here are just a few issues you may have to deal with:

 - Not enough room for shoes

 - Too many coats to fit on the rack

 - Winter accessories not easily accessible

-We clearly did not have enough room in the closet to fit everything for five people in that space.
+As you can see in this picture of my closet, we clearly did not have enough room in the closet.
+We need to fit everything for five people in that space, but the need outweighed the space.
 It was a pain trying to hang coats up when we got home; there was no room to squeeze them all in.
 The little kids’ coats would end up on the floor instead.

 The other major problem was there was nowhere near enough room to fit everyone’s shoes.
 The floor space had room for all of about two pairs per person.
 Between dress shoes, boots, and sneakers, we needed enough room for several pairs per person.

 Every time we organized those shoes, they quickly turned back into a giant pile of shoes.
 We’d be digging through the pile to find the matching shoes every morning.
 I’m not sure how they always managed to end up in the bottom of the pile!

 Another issue was our accessories.
 Our winter accessories were combined in one big bin up on the shelf.
 Again, we would always end up digging through the bin to find matching gloves or a particular hat.
 In addition, the bin was too high for anyone to reach other than the adults.
 This meant more work for me when the kids needed something.